Desk with Laptop, Calculator, Files and small model of house with epc colours

 We'll cover things that range in both cost and ease, from low cost to high cost, and from easy to implement up to more involved.
 I hope though you can work through the list and pick out things that are suitable and accessible for your property.

-Some of these things will actually improve the energy efficiency of your property, and some will help you around intricacies of how the assessment methodology works.
+Some of these things will actually improve the energy performance of your property, and some will help you around intricacies of how the assessment methodology works.

 In particular, I recommend you take a look at the 'Heating Systems' page first, which covers two particular intricacies around 'Secondary Heating' and the count of 'Heated Habitable Rooms'.
 That one page might help you significantly.